• Menu

 The carbon media inside the filter will remove the chlorine from your water along with any unwanted tastes and smells that it may bring, while sediment and rust will be trapped and then flushed during the filter's backwash cycle.

-Because this backwash cycle can be programmed to run automatically after a certain amount of gallons of water used or days elapsed, carbon backwash filters require very little maintenance: about all you’ll have to do is remember to change the filter media inside every 4 to 5 years.
+Because this backwash cycle can be programmed to run automatically after a certain number of gallons of water are used or days have elapsed, carbon backwash filters require very little maintenance: all you'll have to do is remember to change the filter media inside every 4 to 5 years.

 These filters will de-chlorinate the water throughout your house and save you money on expensive cartridge filters that can also cause pressure loss through your line.
 In other words, no cartridges mean no pressure loss, no maintenance, and no money spent on replacements.